 Stuttering can manifest itself in several different ways, depending on the individual.
 Every person stutters very differently, and I find such beauty in that!
 Stuttering may sound like repetitions, blocks, or prolongations.
 For example, if I were trying to say my name, it might sound like Ma-ma-ma-kenzie, or Ma…(silence)…kenzie, or Maaa-kenzie (prolonging the first vowel of the word).

-I have been inspired by stories of people around the world who have learned to accept their stutter as a beautiful part of them.
-They have learned that beauty is in the heart and that they have something amazing to give the world.
+I have been inspired by stories of people who have learned to accept their stuttering as a beautiful part of who they are.
+They have learned that they have something special to give to the world with their unique voices.
 Remember, we all have something to give.
 Finding your gift requires courage and unwavering faith in Jesus Christ.